Tokyo Square: The success of "Within You'll Remain"

-In 1985, they recorded a rendition of "Within You'll Remain", a song written by Donald Ashley for his Hong Kong band Chyna, originally released in 1983.
+In 1985, they recorded a rendition of "Within You'll Remain", a song written by Peter Wong(黃良昇) and Donald Ashley for his Hong Kong band Chyna, originally released in 1983.
 It was chosen and produced by Singaporean band The Quests' member, the late producer-guitarist Reggie Verghese.
 Verghese was specifically looking for a song which sounded ethnic because he thought it would do well in the Singapore market.
 By adding their own "twist" to the original, the new version contains a guzheng opening riff with its mix of Oriental and Western instrumentation.
 The rendition was reportedly attributed to singer Max Surin's love interest, Nancy Wong.
 He wanted to create a more oriental feel to the song to dedicate it to Nancy who was someone who has held a special place in his heart for a long time.
 "We just played around with it," said bassist Peter Eidill.
 "We added in guitar, we added in drums, a bit of percussion and then I fooled around with a funky bass line."

 "Within You'll Remain" and a new track called "Silent Talk", produced by Ken Lim, were later added to the WEA Singapore-released compilation called Class Acts, features works by home-grown bands like Gingerbread, Heritage, Zircon Lounge, and Speedway.
 At first, "Within You'll Remain" did not receive much airplay in Singapore when it was released.
 According to Surin, it was only after it topped Bangkok's pop charts in January 1986 that the song became an "earworm" among the Singapore audience.
 Furthermore, it was so popular in their hometown that it remained on cable radio Rediffusion's top 10 list for five straight weeks.